wellrestedphp/wellrested/README.md

 ### Routing

 WellRESTed's primary goal is to facilitate mapping of URIs to classes that will provide or accept representations.
 To do this, create a `Router` instance and load it up with some `Route`s.
 Each `Route` is simply a mapping of a URI pattern to a class name.
-The class name represents the `Handler` (any class implementing `HandlerInterface`) which the router will dispatch when it receives a request for the given URI. **The handlers are never instantiated or loaded unless they are needed.**
+The class name represents the "handler" (any class implementing `HandlerInterface`) which the router will dispatch when it receives a request for the given URI. **The handlers are never instantiated or loaded unless they are needed.**

-Here's an example of a Router that will handle two URIs:

 ```php
 // Build the router.